Skip to content

 UNSW Sydney – Careers and Employment – Step By Step Guide – Careers Resources for Education

-Getting your PD (or PL depending on where you are) hours up
+Getting your PD hours up

 The learning never stops!
 During each maintenance period teachers need to complete at least 100 hours of PD.
+NESA relaxed the PD requirements for NSW teachers in 2024, click here to learn about the types of PD that you can do to maintain your accreditation.